 Easter books are all over the place, but finding Easter books focused on Jesus is a little harder.

 Here are some of our favorite Christian kids’ books for Easter as well as quite a few we haven’t yet read but that have been recommended to us.
-Click through each affiliate links and images to read the description, check out the reviews, and order your new favorite book to celebrate Jesus with your kids this Easter!
+Click through each affiliate link and image to read the description, check out the reviews, and order your new favorite book to celebrate Jesus with your kids this Easter!

 Jesus’ Focused Easter Books for Christian Families